Blogs

 Qaddafi facing the world

-As for the rest of the world, the dictator's support for terrorist movements during the 1980s made him enemies, especially the United States, Great Britain and France. committee Several attacks by the Libyan regime, such as the downing of an American plane over the Scottish town of Lockerbie and the assassination of ambassadors, led the UN Security Council in 1992 to adopt a policy of trade and financial sanctions and embargoes.
+As for the rest of the world, the dictator's support for terrorist movements during the 1980s made him enemies, especially the United States, Great Britain and France.
+Several attacks by the Libyan regime, such as the shooting down of an American plane over the Scottish town of Lockerbie and the assassination of ambassadors, led the UN Security committee in 1992 to adopt a policy of trade and financial embargo sanctions.
 Added to this was the socialist orientation of the colonel, who nationalized the oil companies and the assets of Italian residents on the grounds that they had been stolen during the colonial era.

 The fall of the regime

-As time went by, the regime lost power and national support.
-This decline was due to the march of the Economics, as the citizens benefited from the direct income from hydrocarbons: health care and Education were free, and agriculture was subsidized.
-In addition, there was the project to create a 4,000-kilometer "Great Man Made River" (GMMR).
-At summary, the five million inhabitants had an exceptional life, with a GDP per capita of 3,000 euros in 2011.
+Over time, the regime lost power and national support.
+This decline was due to the march of Economics, as the citizens benefited from the direct income from hydrocarbons: health and Education were free, and agriculture was subsidized.
+In addition, there was a project to create a "Great Man Made River" (GMMR), 4,000 kilometers long.
+In summary, the five million inhabitants had an exceptional life, with a GDP per capita of 3,000 euros in 2011.

 Libya did not experience "the Arab Spring", as it was suffering from a civil war born in Cyrenaica, which began as an uprising of a Berber minority living near the border with Tunisia.
 Qaddafi, fearful of spoiling the good image he had finally managed to build in the international community, decided not to use military force to re-establish his power in Cyrenaica, but as time went on he had no choice but to do so.
 This action led to what he already knew: international outcry.

 The first country to oppose was Nicolas Sarkozy's France.
 Under the pretext of humanitarian interference, France, together with the North Atlantic Treaty Organization (NATO) countries, decided to destroy the Qaddafi regime.
-In March 2011 they recognized the committee Transitional National (CNT).
+In March 2011, they recognized the National Transitional committee (NTC).
 The African Union also wanted the change of government, but nevertheless advocated that this should be done through negotiation, in order to avoid negative consequences such as the disintegration of the state.

 During the month of February 2011, the colonel had to face a triple uprising.
-In Cyrenaica, by the jihadists (remember the anti-Islamic laws), who were also supported by Turkey and the local mafias, who felt threatened by the Italian-Libyan agreement on migration.
+In Cyrenaica, by the jihadists (remember the anti-Islamic laws), who were also supported by Turkey and the local mafias, who felt threatened by the Italo-Libyan agreement on migration.
 In Tripolitania, by the Berbers, who now saw their identity denied in favor of the defense of Arab nationalism.
-Finally, also in Misrata, the zone had an account staff to settle with the dictator since 1975 (tribal conflict).
+Finally, also in Misrata, the zone had a staff account to settle with the dictator since 1975 (tribal conflict).

 The government was able to control the status for a month, until on February 15 the violence escalated into a full-blown civil war.

-Foreign interference began on March 17, when the French Minister of Foreign Affairs promoted at the UN Security committee Resolution 1973, which authorized the creation of a no-fly zone over Libya, as well as the imposition of "necessary measures" to grant protection to civilians.
+Foreign interference began on March 17, when the French Foreign Minister promoted in the UN Security committee Resolution 1973, which authorized the creation of a no-fly zone over Libya, as well as the imposition of the "necessary measures" to grant protection to civilians.
 This resolution excluded land occupation, and was supported by the Arab League, with military air support from Qatar.

-A few days later, on March 21, the intervention of NATO countries went beyond the guidelines of Resolution 1973, as Qaddafi's residency program was bombed under the pretext that it served as a command center.
+A few days later, on March 21, the intervention of NATO countries went beyond the guidelines of Resolution 1973, as Gaddafi's residency program was bombed under the pretext that it served as a command center.
 The African Union, supported by Russia, then called for the "immediate cessation of all hostilities".
 For its part, the Arab League reminded NATO that it was deviating from its stated objectives.
 However, the Western countries paid no heed.
 On March 31, through his son Saif al-Islam, the colonel proposed a referendum on the establishment of democracy in Libya.
-NATO was willing to consider his proposals, but the National Transitional committee was strongly opposed, demanding simply the departure of Gaddafi from power.
+NATO was ready to consider his proposals, but the National Transitional committee was categorically opposed, demanding as it did, quite simply, the removal of Gaddafi from power.

-On September 16, the committee Security Council, through Resolution 2009, created the United Nations Support Mission in Libya (UNSMIL) mission statement .
-Its goal was attend to the national authorities for the restoration of security and the rule of law, through the promotion of political dialogue and national reconciliation.
+On September 16, the Security committee , through Resolution 2009, created the United Nations Support mission statement in Libya (UNSMIL).
+Its goal was to attend the national authorities in restoring security and the rule of law through the promotion of political dialogue and national reconciliation.

 The "liberation" of the country took place on October 23, 2011, when Qaddafi was captured on his way to Fezzan, accompanied by his son.
 His convoy was attacked by NATO air forces.
 He was taken prisoner and subsequently lynched by his compatriots.
 The president of the National Transitional committee , Mustapha Adbel Jalil, then proclaimed himself the new legitimate ruler of the country until new elections.